richie48/Social-Agent/README.md

 # Social Agent
 <!-- TODO: Work on the entire readme when picture is clearer.
 For now keeping simple -->
 Autonomous agent that generates and posts content on social media, sourced from Twitter/X work rants and enhanced with AI.
+Runs AI workflow on cloud to reduce resource usage by agent

 ## Prerequisites